adrianwilker/random-quote-machine/README.md

-# FCC: Random Quote Machine
+# Random Quote Machine

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/adrianwilker/pen/qBymLVE](https://codepen.io/adrianwilker/pen/qBymLVE).
+## About
+A website that returns random quotes to the user when the button is clicked.
+The functional version can be seen in [my CodePen](https://codepen.io/adrianwilker/full/qBymLVE).

+## Used in this project
+- HTML
+- CSS
+- JavaScript
+- jQuery